SteelCompendium/data-gen/README.md

 - Make Classes directory
   - Abilities in here should just reference the `Abilities/*` files they need
     - This isnt generic markdown, obsidian-only
+- Looks into mdformat plugins to see if anything is useful (https://github.com/executablebooks/mdformat)